 Recognition in the workplace is an important part of a balanced culture.
 In fact, it’s the most IMPORTANT part of your culture.
 Without it, your company won’t foster the same level of inclusion, celebration, and support.
 Being thoughtful about how you recognize will help you encourage the right behaviors, and will build the culture you really want.

 Above all, don’t hesitate to recognize others!
-Recognition is always a good thing, and the fallout, if there is any, can be easily mitigated with a little honesty and vulnerability.
+Employee recognition is always a good thing, and the fallout, if there is any, can be easily mitigated with a little honesty and vulnerability.
 What may be helpful, though, is to remember to be thoughtful.
 Your employees are people with hopes and dreams and lives outside of work.
 Think about that the next time you give a recognition—and consider how your recognition might be impacting the team, or culture, as a whole.